LegendaryMouse/HowerCraft/CODE_OF_CONDUCT.md

 ### Enforcement 💪

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to community leaders by emailing [INSERT CONTACT INFORMATION HERE].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to community leaders by emailing delcolbas@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.
 We take all reports seriously and will take appropriate action in response to any behavior that violates our standards.

 ### Enforcement Guidelines 📋